 Check the KPSC KAS recruitment details here.

-The tentative date for the first stage of the KPSC KAS exam 2020 is in the month of August 2020.
-It is still to be released by the Karnataka Public Service Commission (KPSC.)
-However, the commission has recently released KPSC KAS 2017-18 notification according to which prelims exam is going to take place on 17th May 2020.
+The tentative date for the first stage of the KPSC KAS exam 2022 is still to be released by the Karnataka Public Service Commission (KPSC.)
+KPSC KAS Prelims 2017-18 took place on 24th August 2020.

 The Prelims stage consists of two papers which are conducted in offline mode (pen-paper) on the same day.
 This stage has only objective type (MCQs) questions and it acts as a filtering stage for the Main examination.